Leash Reactive Dogs

 The Fight Or Flight Response In Dogs

-Much like a cornered dog that bites as a defense mechanism, if a dog on a leash feels trapped or on the defense, the resulting frustration can cause them to get over-aroused to the point of triggering a fight or flight response.
+Much like a cornered dog that bites as a defense mechanism, if a dog on a leash feels thwarted (prevent from doing something), trapped (forced to endure something unwanted) or on the defense (desiring to ward off or compete with an approaching trigger), the resulting frustration can cause them to get over-aroused to the point of triggering a fight or flight response.

 The subsequent adrenaline surge, caused by a release of epinephrine hormone into the bloodstream, is what spurs your dog into action and causes them to bark and lunge so wildly at the end of the leash.

 Triggers, therefore, stimulate one of your dog’s drive modes.
 However, since a leashed dog can’t respond to a trigger in the way that their impulses dictate, the natural desire to chase, socialize, avoid contact, size up the other dog, or go on the defense--all of which are dependent on your dog's temperament and inherited mix of drives--can quickly turn into regular bouts of stress or frustration that lead to over-arousal.